Mapping Future Imaginaries – Global

 Leah Sandler

-Leah is an interdisciplinary artist and writer based in Florida, USA.
+Leah is an interdisciplinary artist and writer based in Florida.
 Watching the decline of capitalism from the sand pine scrub and urban sprawl of Orlando, Leah constructs parafictional worlds through mediums including video, text, drawing, and flag making.
 These parafictions flesh out imagined post-capitalist institutions, rituals, histories, manifestos, and landscapes.
 Leah’s work appears in Specs Journal, Mapping Meaning Journal, Killer Dentist, Salat Magazin (Dusseldorf) and Orlando (UK).
-Exhibitions include Utopian/Vermillion at Parkhaus 15, and 2020 Florida Biennale, and forthcoming is a solo exhibition at Pancake House (MN).
+Exhibitions include Utopian/Vermillion at Parkhaus 15 and 2020 Florida Biennale and a solo exhibition at Pancake House (MN) is forthcoming.

 Email me: msandler@uarts.edu